ptikobj/george-chapman-studio/_exhibitions/nest-of-salt.md

-In other words, the effects produced by the properties of a substance are, in Elkins' view, inseparable from the substance itself and constitute its “body”.
+In other words, the effects produced by the properties of a substance are, in Elkins' view, inseparable from the substance itself and constitute its "body".
 While painting is an act of transformation, Elkins demonstrates that the point might not be to transform the subject into paint; the point may simply be transformation itself.